searabbitx/searabbitx.github.io/_posts/2020-04-21-intigriti-xss-writeup.md

 title: "Intigriti 2020 Easter XSS challenge writeup"
 ---

 This Easter [intigrity](https://www.intigriti.com/) ran an xss challenge.
 Out of all correct submissions they drew one winner to get a Burp Suite Pro License.
-I had a lot of fun solving it and I'd love to share some things I've learned about bypassing CSP with you.
+I wasn't the lucky one (congrats [entrophy](https://www.intigriti.com/profile/entrophy)!) but solving this challenge was a lot of fun! so I decided to post this writeup and share some things I've learned about bypassing CSP.

 # Step 0.
 The challenge.